To register your interest, please complete the registration form below and email it back to River Wey.

 We have a number of walks of varying length which cover all areas of the Navigations from Godalming to Thames Lock and the surrounding towns and villages.
 If you are a keen walker you could volunteer to lead some of these walks and provide back up to walk leaders.

-If you're interested in sewing, you could join the group of volunteers who get together on the third Wednesday of the month from 12 to 4 pm.
+If you're interested in sewing, you could join the group of volunteers who get together on the fourth Wednesday of the month from 12 to 4 pm.
 They started out making outfits for an event, which they enjoyed so much that they decided to continue.
 Activities include making outfits for children visiting the wharf.